Earn weekly rewards on your crypto

 Many major coins also have apps on the device which make interacting with cryptocurrencies even easier.

-Here’s a small sampling of the coins that are supported on Ledger:
+Here’s a small sampling of supported coins:

 The Ledger Nano Plus is arguably the best value when it comes to crypto hard wallets.

-You can use a Ledger device to secure web wallets like MetaMask, Phantom, Keplr, Guarda, MyEtherWallet and many others.
-Exodus Wallet is one of the few wallets with no support for Ledger (it uses rival Trezor for hardware support).
+You can use a Ledger device to secure web wallets like Phantom, Keplr, Guarda, and many others.
+It’s worth noting that Exodus Wallet is one of the few wallets with no support for Ledger (it uses rival Trezor for hardware support).

 The Ledger Nano S Plus is a huge improvement over the Nano S.